MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/2-what-are-azure-monitor-logs-vm-insights.md

 ## What is the relationship between all the Azure native monitoring tools?

 There are a few different resources and services that complete the native monitoring toolkit in Azure.
-If we think of the native monitoring story as a pyramid, Azure Monitor would live at the top.
+Azure Monitor becomes the service, which spans across all monitoring tools with everything else living underneath.
 The service collects and analyzes data generated from Azure resources.
 Azure Monitor can capture application monitoring data, guest OS monitoring data, Azure resource monitoring data, Azure subscription monitoring data, and Azure tenant monitoring data.

 Data collected by Azure Monitor is composed of metrics (Azure Monitor Metrics) and logs (Azure Monitor Logs).
 Azure Monitor Metrics are lightweight numerical values stored in a time-series database that can be used for near real time (NRT) alerting.
 Some examples of metrics captured include IOPS percentages and CPU cycles.
 As we covered earlier, Azure Monitor Logs collects and organizes log data from Azure resources.
 The major difference between Azure Monitor Metrics and Azure Monitor Logs surrounds the structure of data generated.
 Azure Monitor Metrics can only store numeric data using a specific structure, while Azure Monitor Logs can store a variety of data types, each using their own structure.
 Azure Monitor Logs can also store Azure Monitor Metric data as well.